nuts-foundation/nuts-specification/rfc/rfc021-vp_token-grant-type.md

 The client MUST support the Submission Requirement Feature [PE].
 The endpoint has a single query parameter `scope` that contains the requested scope.
 The parameter may contain multiple values.
 Values are separated by a space and MUST be URL encoded.
+An empty scope MAY be used.
+The Authorization Server MUST return a Presentation Definition which MAY contain constraints.

 The following example shows a request to the Presentation Definition endpoint: